fserb/bkc/pages/substrate/substrate.md

 ```

 We are almost ready to see the final result.
 The last thing we need to do
-is to pick some initial values for our effect.
+is to pick some initial color values.

 ```sub:instance+0+2,label:instance+3,lens:this
 function basicEffect(ss) {